 - Build an interdisciplinary network of program evaluators across the University

-- Provide high quality evaluator training and professional development
+- Provide high quality evaluator training and professional development which includes MESI Spring Training and the Summer Institute

 - Provide high quality, low cost evaluation consulting, technical assistance, and capacity building